microsoft/AzureTRE/docs/azure-tre-overview/tre-resources-breakdown.md

 ## Running costs

 The exact running costs will depend on the number of workspaces you have deployed, the workspace services you have enabled within them and the Azure Data center region.
-As a rough guide, the TRE instance and workspace deployment in West Europe, as shown in the screenshots above costs ~$1k per month.
+You can use the [Azure Pricing Calculator](https://azure.microsoft.com/en-gb/pricing/calculator/) on the above services to get an indicative idea of running costs, or contact your Microsoft representative for further guidance.